pchapin/yeditor/README.md

 Greetings!

 This is the code base for the Y text editor, version 2.0.
-Although currently unfinished, it is my intention to release the source and documentation of Y under the terms of the GPL.
+Although currently unfinished, it is my intention to release the source and documentation of Y under the terms of the some appropriate open source license.
 Please note that I disclaim all warranties implied or otherwise.
 All the necessary, precise legal language will be added later.

 Y is a simple, but effective cross platform editor.
 The supported platforms are Win32 consoles and Linux terminals (with some testing also on Cygwin).
 Some level of support also once existed for OS/2 text mode and DOS 16 bit targets.
-However, that support relies on the Open Watcom compiler which, unfortunately, is too far behind the latest C++ standard to compile Y at this time.
-However, it is my hope that Open Watcom will be updated at some point allowing these other targets to be used again.
+However, that support is largely untested.

 I invite you to play around with Y. Compile it, use it, and let me know what you think.
 If you find or fix a problem, send me email or, better yet, open an issue on GitHub or create a pull